jbcoe/polymorphic_value/talks/2022_08_02_cxx_london.md

 ---

-The control block deleter release control block through a customisation point, `destory()`.
+The control block deleter release control blocks through a customisation point, `destory()`.
 This is specialised to support allocators in an allocator aware control block `allocated_pointer_control_block `.

 ```cpp
 class control_block_deleter {